It turns out that

 world of potential that, well, it has a world, a geo-

-remember.
 Um, and your call.
-You realize ASAP.
+But do you realize this ASAP?
+(Is

 This would take a while for you, for me, for us to parse

-through individually and in toto, I ca tell.
+through individually and in toto, I can tell.
 I even

-saw that glimmer say, with fortitude, that it’s your
+see that glimmer, say, with fortitude, that it’s your

-profession, if you will.
-And it damned well will be
+And it damned well will be your entrance.
+A

 Time will tell how things turn out in this slightly